Summer Sailing to the Isles of Scilly

 - Disembark: Newlyn - 23 August 2019, 12:00

-Sail on Escape to explore this beautiful archipelago, a place like nowhere else in England and a destination that will leave you longing to return.
-Perfect for those who want a bit of open water sailing with opportunities for walking exploration and wildlife watching.
+Sail on Escape to this beautiful archipelago, a place like nowhere else in England and a destination leaving you longing to return.
+Perfect for those who want open water sailing, walking exploration and wildlife watching.

 The Isles Of Scilly are situated just 28 miles off Lands End in Cornwall and are a world apart from the mainland England.
 What better way to travel to and explore this Caribbean-esque archipelago than aboard a classic yacht like Escape.